aspose-free-consulting/Get-Top-and-Left-Coordinates-of-Text-in-Word-Document-in-.NET/README.md

-# Get coordinates (Top and Left) for any String or tToken in Word Document
+# Get coordinates (Top and Left) for any String or Token in Word Document

 This [free consulting project](https://aspose-free-consulting.github.io/) helps you find the position of text between << and >>angle brackets relative to the page top left corner (in points).